Our Family of Angels Puppies Labradoodles

 The origin of the Labradoodle is a cross between a Labrador Retriever and a Standard Poodle.
 Labradoodle's have the intelligence of a Poodle and the faithfulness of the Labrador.
 Labradoodle's have sound health with a hybrid vigor.
 They get the best traits of each breed.
 They have gentle, friendly and loving personalities.
 Labradoodle's are excellent loyal family companions and they long for human contact.
 Their unique traits of an intuitive nature, and the seeking of human eye contact should be easily noticed at a glance.
 Which is why Labradoodle's are usually easy to train.
 Their allergy friendly coats make them popular among people who have not been able to enjoy pets because of their allergies.

-When the personality of the Goldendoodle is on the calmer side, both Labradoodle's and Goldendoodle's are Great pets for runners looking for a jogging partner!!
+Labradoodle's are Great pets for runners looking for a jogging partner!!
 Great family pets, friendly and loving.
 Great for the active family that wants to take their dog everywhere with the family.
 I believe personality type of each pup is very important in any breed and can vary within the same litter.
-Both Breeds are very intelligent.
+The Labradoodle is very intelligent.
 You must remember they have a great start here with us, but it is up their new families to make them their perfect family pet.
 You can't just give your pup affection.
 Discipline and training with consistency makes the perfect angel.
 You and your entire household must be committed to your puppies needs before considering bringing a pup home.

 There are two totally different types of Labradoodle's, the Australian Labradoodle and the American Labradoodle.
 The Australian Labradoodle is considered a purebred dog.
 The American Labradoodle is a hybrid dog.

 There are a few different types of American Labradoodle's.